Dominik Hašek: First tenure with the Detroit Red Wings (2001–2002; 2003–2004)

-Before the start of the next season, Hašek was traded to the Detroit Red Wings in an attempt to lower the Sabres' payroll and to send Hašek to a more competitive team.
+Before the start of the next season, Hašek was traded to the Detroit Red Wings on June 30, 2001, in an attempt to lower the Sabres' payroll and to send Hašek to a more competitive team.
 He was dealt for Vyacheslav Kozlov, a first-round selection in the 2002 NHL Entry Draft and future considerations, which eventually became the draft pick of Jim Slater.
 During his first season with Detroit, Hašek posted a career-high 41 wins with just 15 losses, helping the Red Wings earn the President's Trophy with the league's best record.
 In the playoffs, he led the Wings past the Vancouver Canucks, the St. Louis Blues, the Colorado Avalanche and eventually the Carolina Hurricanes in the finals to win the Stanley Cup.
-During the Conference Finals against Colorado, he became the first goalie to be awarded an assist on an overtime game-winning goal in the post-season after passing the puck to Wings captain Steve Yzerman, who then assisted Fredrik Olausson in scoring the final goal of the third game of that series.
+During the Conference Finals against Colorado, he became the first goaltender to be awarded an assist on an overtime game-winning goal in the post-season after passing the puck to Wings captain Steve Yzerman, who then assisted Fredrik Olausson in scoring the final goal of the third game of that series.
 He also set a record for most shutouts in a post-season with six, broken the year after by Martin Brodeur with seven.

-That summer, Hašek officially announced his retirement so that he could spend time with his family and other hobbies.
+That summer, Hašek officially announced his retirement on June 25, 2002, so that he could spend time with his family and other hobbies.

 However, after Detroit's first-round loss to the Mighty Ducks of Anaheim in the following season, he expressed his desire to play again.
-This created a difficult situation for the Red Wings, who had two years left on Curtis Joseph's three-year $24 million contract, which had a no-trade clause.
-Detroit was also under pressure knowing that the rival Avalanche would be looking for a goalie to replace Patrick Roy after his retirement.
-With Manny Legace also on the Wings' roster, Detroit now had three potential starting goalies.
+The Red Wings picked up the option on his contract on July 1, 2003, and this created a difficult situation for the Red Wings, who had two years left on Curtis Joseph's three-year $24 million contract, which had a no-trade clause.
+Detroit was also under pressure knowing that the rival Avalanche would be looking for a goaltender of at least equal talent to replace Patrick Roy after his retirement on May 28, 2003.
+With Manny Legace also on the Wings' roster, Detroit now had three potential starting goaltenders.

 In the 2003–04 season Hašek injured his groin after playing just 14 games.
-On January 9, he and the team agreed he should rest his injury for two to four weeks.
+On 9 January, he and the team agreed he should rest his injury for two to four weeks.
 Hašek privately told general manager Ken Holland that he would not accept any pay while he was injured.
-On February 10, he announced that he was not going to continue to play that season, surprising the Red Wings management.
+On 10 February, he announced that he was not going to continue to play that season, surprising the Red Wings management.
 He eventually revealed that he refused about $3 million of his $6 million salary.
 In April 2004, he underwent groin surgery in Prague, and returned to his hometown of Pardubice to recuperate.